loco-rs/loco/starters/react/frontend/README.md

-# Saas Frontend
+# React Frontend

 # Development

-To get started with the development of the SaaS frontend, follow these steps:
+To get started with the development of the React frontend, follow these steps:

 ### 1. Install Packages